SapphireSmith/Next.js-travel-app/README.md

 ## Getting Started

-Follow these instructions to clone and run the project on your local machine.
+Follow the instructions to clone and run the project on your local machine.

 ### Prerequisites